 However, there are organizations that do not implement earned value management techniques.
 Therefore, these organizations implement procedures that track actual cost booked on work packages or on various project activities.
 Thus comparing actual cost booked with approved budget gives the cost variance.

-Variance Analysis for Project Risk Control
+Variance Analysis Risk Control

 Project risk analysis uses data obtained from variance analysis of scope, schedule, and costs.
 This not only helps project teams to set risk thresholds but also compare with existing ones.
 If risk variances exceed the desired threshold then project risk mitigation plans come into effect.